MasTec, Inc., is an American leading specialty contractor. The company designs, engineers, and constructs infrastructure…

 What Makes Directional Drilling Valuable?

-Multiple down holes can be drilled using the same rig, which can reduce the disturbance on the surface and limiting the impact on the environment.
+Multiple down holes can be drilled using the same rig, which can reduce the disturbance on the surface and limit the impact on the environment.
 This approach allows boreholes to reach as far as a mile down and as far as five miles at angles where they are shallow.
 If you are in an oilfield that has dispersed deposits, drillers can tap a large radius.
 In turn, this maximizes the rig asset.

 Directional drill operators need specialized training, which can be attained at special training schools.
 Call Associated Training Schools today to learn about the directional drill training program.
 ATS offers heavy equipment training in Sun Prairie, Wisconsin.